 Alameda, along with assistant coaches Travis Wilson and Craig Snider, were honored as the 2018 NFCA National Coaching Staff of the Year by helping FSU become the first ACC school to ever win a softball national championship.

 Alameda and the Noles made program history in 2017, as Florida State earned a No. 1 ranking in the NFCA poll for the first time, holding the spot for eight consecutive weeks.
 FSU also earned its first win over the NFCA No. 1 team in the country as an 11th-inning home run by Alex Powers gave the Noles a 3-1 victory over Florida on May 3.
-The Seminoles added their fifth straight ACC regular season title, posting a 24-0 record in league play, culminating in their 15th ACC tournament championship.
-FSU is one of three Power 5 schools to post an undefeated conference season, along with Oklahoma in 2019 (18-0) and 2018 (18-0), Nebraska in 1998 (16-0) and Iowa in 1997 (22-0).
+The Seminoles added their fifth straight ACC regular-season title, posting a 24-0 record in league play, culminating in their 15th ACC tournament championship.
+FSU is one of four Power 5 schools to post an undefeated conference season, along with Oklahoma in 2019 (18-0) and 2018 (18-0), Nebraska in 1998 (16-0) and Iowa in 1997 (22-0).